apache/parquet-format/Geospatial.md

 The Z values introduce the third dimension coordinate.
 Usually they are used to indicate the height, or elevation.

-M values are an opportunity for a geospatial instance to express a fourth dimension as a coordinate value.
+M values are an opportunity for a geospatial instance to track a value in a fourth dimension.
 These values can be used as a linear reference value (e.g., highway milepost value), a timestamp, or some other value as defined by the CRS.

 Bounding box is defined as the thrift struct below in the representation of min/max value pair of coordinates from each axis.
 Note that X and Y Values are always present.
 Z and M are omitted for 2D geospatial instances.

+When calculating a bounding box, null or NaN values in a coordinate dimension are skipped.
+For example, `POINT (1 NaN)` contributes a value to X but no values to Y, Z, or M dimension of the bounding box.
+If a dimension has only null or NaN values, that dimension is omitted from the bounding box.
+If either the X or Y dimension is missing, then the bounding box itself is not produced.

 For the X values only, xmin may be greater than xmax.
 In this case, an object in this bounding box may match if it contains an X such that `x >= xmin` OR